ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

     - $P_L$ and $P_R$ (probability that the ray hits a shape) are proportional to the total surface area of the triangles in the subcell;
     - Calculate $C(L)$ and $C(R)$ recursively, assuming that for terminal nodes, it is proportional to the number of triangles.

-- A robust algorithm tries various tree splits, calculating the cost of each, and chooses the split that leads to the lowest cost.
+- A robust algorithm tries various tree splits, calculating the cost of each, and chooses the split that leads to the lowest cost (“Surface area heuristic”).

 - The speed benefits can range from a factor of 10 to a factor of 100 compared to a KD-tree built with simple assumptions.